 I am far less open about how scared I am that my past has screwed up my future.
 Five years ago, I had routine annual lab work done.
 My primary care provider called me in to give me the news that my urinalysis was showing kidney damage.
 I thought my childhood and teenage years had finally caught up with me, and I was devastated.
 While waiting to see my endocrinologist to find out more, I kept my devastation to myself.
 I don’t like to hurt in front of others; I saw what being vulnerable did to my mom.
 When I got the bad news, it was May in Toronto, that time of year when the magnolia trees start to bud and the brown of winter is washed away.
 One warm afternoon, I walked my then 3-year-old son home from daycare as usual.
 He ran ahead of me in that beautiful, joyful way that children do, bounding along in the spring sunlight.
 I saw the movie trope, where the child runs along, growing into an adult frame by frame, and I thought, “I will not be here to see him grow up.”
 That belief blanketed my skin in those weeks, like a layer of cold, numbing everything else.
 When I finally saw my endocrinologist, she told me that the test had a high false positive rate and she wouldn’t even start to worry unless I had two positive tests.
 She also explained that my long bike ride less than 12 hours before the test could easily have caused its result.
 My second test was negative, and I breathed again, but my breath wasn’t forceful enough to blow away the thin layer of fear that clings to me to this day.

 I led a study a few years ago testing ways of dynamically visualizing risk to help people understand randomness in health risk.
 I used cardiovascular risk as the study context with a Framingham model on the back end.
 While developing the interface for the visualization and getting the study ready to launch, I tested aspects of the interface repeatedly, sometimes clicking ‘yes’ to diabetes, other times ‘no’.
 With those repeated visualizations, I literally saw the impact of diabetes as a risk factor.
 It was not heartening.
 My primary care doc reassuringly pointed out last time I saw him that my blood pressure is excellent and, “You have the lipids of an Olympian.
 I wish mine were that good.”
-And yet, I worry about all the microvascular and macrovascular damage that might have happened when I was young and clueless.
+And yet, I worry about all the microvascular and macrovascular damage that might have happened when I was young and lacked appropriate support.
 Every time I have blood work or urinalysis done, even though intellectually I know that my chances of receiving a clean bill of health are very good, I fight my anxiety as I await the results.

 The deadline for this letter of intent is near my 32nd ‘diaversary,’ the term used in the diabetes community to refer to the anniversary of one’s diabetes diagnosis.
 I’ve lived a lot longer than my young friend with leukemia.
 I am grateful.
 I wish she could have had the same opportunities I’ve had.
 But I realize now that diabetes has a seriousness all its own.
 Partly out of a desire to compensate for my early years, I maintain tight control and tediously healthy habits.
 I walk the constant fine balance between the low blood glucose that could kill me quickly and the high blood glucose that could kill me slowly after first significantly decreasing my quality of life.
 Working so hard to maintain impeccable control means that diabetes looms large in my life.
 It affects my life in a multitude of ways and interferes with my plans and activities on a daily basis.
 I know that my years of good control as an adult are putting me in a good position to be here to raise my children, have a successful career, and hopefully do some good in the world, but I can’t unfeel my fear.
 My entire conscious life, I’ve been reminded–in doctor’s offices, scientific articles, news items, conference presentations–that I am at risk.
 In ‘Taming the Tiger, Your First Year with Diabetes,’ William Dubois writes, “Can you have a pet tiger?
 Sure.
 As long as you feed it well, groom it, and never turn your back on it, you can co-exist with a tiger in your living room.
 But if you neglect the tiger, starve it, turn your back on it–the tiger will pounce on you and tear you to shreds.”
-I worry that the tiger is harbouring resentment about the years I neglected it.
+I worry that the tiger is harbouring resentment about the years my parents and I neglected it.

 When I was invited to be a part of this project, I gave it more careful thought than I give most requests to collaborate.
 As with any project, I considered the time commitment.
 As a tenure-track professor with a young family and a time-consuming chronic disease, I am very disciplined about managing my workload.
 I have my own emerging, successful research program, and I need to care for it.
 I also thought hard about the difficulty of wearing my researcher and patient hats simultaneously, and whether it’s good or fair for me to take this role.
 I am active and engaged in the diabetes community and have a number of friends who also live with diabetes.
 Hearing other peoples’ stories keeps me aware that my experiences as a patient are no longer typical.
 I have lived the shift from decades of being a patient to now being a patient/colleague, and the change has been marked.
 I will always remember an intake appointment with a maternal fetal medicine specialist when I was pregnant with my second child.
 As the interview went on, it became clear that the specialist wasn’t really listening to me when I mentioned some particularities about my body and my life.
 I became frustrated with the dynamic in the room, so when we got to the question about what I did for a living, rather than giving the usual vague answer like, “student,” or, “postdoc,” I pulled out all the stops: “I’m a postdoctoral fellow in Internal Medicine at the University of Michigan.”
 The entire tenor of the conversation changed.
 Suddenly I was a person worth listening to, not just a body to be treated.
 I shouldn’t have to say that to be taken seriously.